-Take my master bedroom decorative shelves for example.
+Take my master bedroom decorative wall shelves for example.

-I had some collections I wanted to feature, as well as some baskets I also had a color scheme.
-I wanted to keep the colors neutral with whites, tans, beige, as well as black and navy.
+I had some collections I wanted to feature, as well as some baskets.
+In addition to that, I also had a color scheme.
+The goal was to keep the colors neutral with whites, tans, beige, as well as black and navy.

 I start styling my bookshelves by adding my books first.
 I don’t fill the shelves full of books, rather, add 2 or 3 to one shelf, either standing up or stacked laying on their sides.
+Adding layers of books or other design elements help to add visual interest to your bookcases.
 If I have, say 10 shelves to fill, I will use books in approximately half of them.

-I then add larger pieces, such as baskets, crates, and antique pieces to the other shelves.
+I then add larger pieces, such as baskets and crates for storage, and antique pieces to the other shelves.

-Now lets take a look at my decorative shelves in the kitchen.
+Now lets take a look at my decorative wall shelves in the kitchen.